tshepang/blog/content/computing/FLOSS I use a-lot.rst

 - **Xfce Terminal**: nicer than my previous favorite, GNOME Terminal
 - **Evince**: I would love to get a PDF reader with better navigation
-- **Firefox**: I am not happy with its memory consumption, but have nevertheless settled on it
+- **Firefox**: not as pretty as my previous favorite, Chrome; but that it has a more trustworthy steward (Mozilla vs. Google), and it being less restrictive (Chrome makes it painful to install third party add-ons) makes it a winner
 - **Gnumeric**: it's faster than LibreOffice spreadsheet, and has a superior search interface
 - Liferea__: would not be using this had it not been for Google Reader